openstate/openonderwijsdata-api/documentation/rst/introduction.rst

 --------------------------------
 The :doc:`api` section describes how the data in the OpenOnderwijs API can be accessed through a REST interface.

+The data is also available for export.
+Through ``http://api.openonderwijsdata.nl/export/<index>/<doc_type>.<filetype>``, you can download the data in different formats.
+With the ``fields`` parameter, you can filter with a comma-separated list of the fields that you want.
+For instance, http://api.openonderwijsdata.nl/export/duo/po_board.csv?fields=board_id,name gives you the names of the Primary Education Boards from the DUO data source, in comma-separated value format.

 Alternatively, `Mark Marijnissen <http://www.madebymark.nl/>`_ made a tool available on GitHub (https://github.com/markmarijnissen/openonderwijs-csv) that pulls data from the API and merges that data into CSV files.

 API features